Michelle-anyika/kutubooks1/README.md

 ## Security Features

-- JWT authentication for protected routes
+- JWT authentication for protected routes but restricted to some parts.
 - User ownership verification for CRUD operations
 - Input validation and sanitization
 - Environment variables for sensitive data